heheda123123/smoothcpp/README.md

 * parse method parse argc and argv
 * get method return Any object
 * has method judge if arg exists in parse results

+### container funcs
+* contains func can judge if container contians value

 ## todo
 * log